About Bone Grafting

 Xenogenic bone is derived from non-living bone of another species, usually a cow.
 The bone is processed at very high temperatures to avoid the potential for immune rejection and contamination.
 Like allogenic grafts, xenogenic grafts serve as a framework for bone from the surrounding area to grow and fill the void.

 Both allogenic and xenogenic bone grafting are advantageous in that they do not require a second procedure to harvest your own bone, unlike autografts.
 However, because these options lack autograft’s bone-forming properties, bone regeneration may take longer than with autografts, with a less predictable outcome.

 Bone Morphogenetic Proteins:

-Bone morphogenetic proteins (BMPs) are a bone graft substitute and are proteins naturally produced in the body that promote and regulate bone formation and healing.
-The best way to think of BMPs is that they are bone graft substitutes.
+Bone morphogenetic proteins (BMPs) are proteins naturally produced in the body that promote and regulate bone formation and healing and are a bone graft substitute.
 Like donor bone, BMP do not require secondary procedures for harvesting.
 Typically, BMPs are the most costly option due to the painstaking method of collecting these molecules from recombinant DNA.